codeunion/dotenv-example/README.md

 "Ignore" means git will really, *really* ignore the file.
 You couldn't commit a file whose name was in `.gitignore` even if you tried.
 Git will treat the file as if it simply didn't exist.

+## Other Solutions to The "Sensitive Information" Problem

+dotenv isn't the only solution to the "sensitive information" problem.
+There are other gems like [figaro](https://github.com/laserlemon/figaro) which do much the same thing, for example.

+If you don't want to or can't use a gem to separate sensitive information from your project, there are a few other options.
+A common pattern is to create a configuration file in an easy-to-ready format like [YAML](http://en.wikipedia.org/wiki/YAML) called, say, `credentials.yml`.
+You would then store sensitive information in that file and add that file to `.gitignore`, so that you couldn't accidentally push it up to GitHub or otherwise reveal its contents.

+You'd have to write your own code to load the file, although in the case the Ruby standard library comes with a [a library to parse YAML](http://ruby-doc.org/stdlib-2.0.0/libdoc/yaml/rdoc/YAML.html).

+The nice thing about using environment variables is that they use a standard interface available to *any* program and can be changed without modifying a file in an idiomatic, project-specific format.

+Regardless, the fundamental pattern remains the same:

+1. Separate your sensitive information from your program
+2. Have your program load the file with sensitive information
+3. Tell git to ignore that file